janikvonrotz/EverestCamp/README.md

 * Replace FS Collection
 * User Profile change process - reactiviy, change mail
 * Register return value is not processed
-* Notifcations are not persistend on route change
+* Notifcations are not persistent on route change

 ## Longterm Task